br00k/terraformware/README.md

 `requests`

 ## TODO
-- add selection for External/Internal view for Infoblox (now we've hardcoded External)
+- add selection for External/Internal network for Infoblox (for now we've hardcoded External)